jidongxiao/networksecurity/exercises/rsh/README.md

 ## Questions

-Examine the captured packets and answer the following question:
+Examine the captured packets and answer the following questions:

+1. Based on your observation in Wireshark, does rsh use encryption?
-**Suppose you are an attacker attempting to hijack an `rsh` TCP connection and inject a command.
+2. **Suppose you are an attacker attempting to hijack an `rsh` TCP connection and inject a command.
 How many TCP packets does the attacker need to send?
-Describe the purpose of each packet.**

-Assume that the attacker is on the **same network as the victim machines**.
+Describe the purpose of each packet.** Assume that the attacker is on the **same network as the victim machines**.

 > **Important:** In this exercise, we are observing a normal `rsh` connection.
 We do **not** manually specify the port used for the second connection.
 In the later Kevin Mitnick attack exercise, we will construct the packets ourselves and deliberately choose a port (such as `9090`) for the second connection.